Amazon's Jeff Bezos sells $2B in stock

 According to filings with the Securities and Exchange Commission, the transactions were made as part of a prearranged 10b5-1 trading plan.
 In addition, Bezos has the option to sell an additional 2 million shares, according to a separate filing.

-A spokesperson for Amazon did not immediately return FOX Business' request for comment on the sale.
+A spokesperson for Amazon declined to comment on the sale.

 The stock sale comes a week after the e-commerce giant's first quarter sales surged 44% to $108.5 billion, beating the company's own projections and as he prepares to step down from his role as CEO in the third quarter of 2021 and transition to executive chairman.
 Taking over the helm will be Andy Jassy, the chief executive officer of Amazon Web Services.